Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 C (Coupling/quality of grip) - fair

-The weight of the load is 15 kg.
-This value is higher than the weight limit of 10.9 kg.
+The weight of the load is 15 kg, which is higher than the calculated recommended weight limit of 10.59 kg.

 The critical component is H, the horizontal distance of the box from worker's body.